What is COAMFTE?

-The COAMFTE or the Commission on Accreditation for Marriage and Family Therapy Education is the leading accreditation agencies for MFT degree programs.
-The goal of this organization is to provide a review process for current MFT degree programs to ensure quality and utility of programs offered across the U.S.
+COAMFTE is the leading agency for accredited marriage and family therapy programs.
+The goal of this organization is to provide a review and accreditation process for current MFT degree programs to ensure the quality and applicability of MFT programs offered across the U.S.

-The COAMFTE provides accreditation options for both traditional and online degree programs in Marriage and Family Therapy.
-There are 3 types of programs that can receive accreditation through this organization: master's degrees, doctoral degrees, and post-graduate degree clinical training programs.
+COAMFTE provides accreditation options for traditional and online degree marriage and family therapy programs.
+Students can earn accreditation through three types of programs at this organization: master's degrees, doctoral degrees, and postgraduate degree clinical training programs.

-Since 1974, the COAMFTE has worked to create a reliable set of standards for degree programs in this field and moved on to accredit only the most reliable degree options for incoming learners.
-Through its website, you can view different options for in-person or online degree programs at multiple levels.
+Since 1974, COAMFTE has worked to create a reliable set of standards for accredited marriage and family therapy programs in this field and has moved on to accredit only the most reliable degree options and programs for incoming learners.
+This guide will outline different options for in-person or online degree programs at multiple levels.

-Before you begin your search for the right online degree program, you should familiarize yourself with the COAMFTE and its review process.
-Each degree program that has received accreditation holds only the highest level of quality within its curriculum and instructional process.
+Students searching for accredited marriage and family therapy programs should familiarize themselves with COAMFTE and its review process.
+Each degree program that has received accreditation holds only the highest level of quality within its curriculum and instructional approach.

 Consider a Featured Online Counseling Program

 |School and Program Information||Online Program?

 Master of Arts in Marriage and Family Therapy